Skip to main content

 For luckier colitis patients whose medical plans cover these drugs, the costs are extremely low.
 What this means to me is that the system is unfair and broken.

-Leaving aside contracts and formularies and the overall labyrinthine insurance companies, shouldn’t a patient who has insurance and who’s played by all the rules be covered for an FDA approved medicine that his doctor recommends?
+Leaving aside contracts and formularies and the overall labyrinthine insurance company policies, shouldn’t a patient who has insurance and who’s played by all the rules be covered for an FDA approved medicine that his doctor recommends?

 Comments